ramirezfx/syncgoogledrive/README.md

 `cp syncgoogledrive.sh ~/bin`

-## Download the latest version of rclone and install it
+## Download/Intsall all needed software:

-Download-Link:
+Rclone Download-Link:
 https://downloads.rclone.org/
 If you use debian-based distribution use can use this direct link to the latest-version: https://downloads.rclone.org/rclone-current-linux-amd64.deb

+Install Inotify-Tools and Screen:
+`sudo apt-get install inotify-tools screen`

 ## Set up the connection to your Google-Drive: